Catholic Social Teaching Masterclass

 Jacob Imam is the founder of the College of St. Joseph the Worker.
 He holds a doctorate in theology from the University of Oxford.
 His work focuses on the ethics of Christian investment and the theology of work.
 He lives in Steubenville with his wife, Alice, and sons, Blaise, Leo, and Judah.

-Marc Barnes is a father of three, the editor of New Polity magazine, and the president of the Harmonium Project, a nonprofit dedicated to urban revitalization and transformation in Steubenville, Ohio.
+Marc Barnes is the editor of New Polity magazine, a professor at The College of St. Joseph the Worker, and the president of the Harmonium Project, a nonprofit dedicated to urban revitalization and transformation in Steubenville, Ohio.
+Marc has written on a number of topics—on gender and family, the Christian approach to money and the stock market, the Christian response to AI, among many others.
+His book What Children Are For is forthcoming from New Polity Press.

 Alex Denley is a research fellow with New Polity.
 He holds a Master in Theological Science degree from Franciscan University of Steubenville.
 He is the co-author, along with Andrew Willard Jones, of a book on the principles of Catholic Social Teaching, and has written essays and reviews in New Polity and The Review of Metaphysics.
 He was the co-host of the series “The Politics of Paganism” and is the media producer of New Polity Podcast.